aiogram/aiogram/docs/dispatcher/filters/index.rst

 .. note::

-    Bound filters is always recursive propagates to the nested routers.
+    Bound filters is always recursive propagates to the nested routers but will be available in nested routers only after attaching routers so that's mean you will need to include routers before registering handlers.